Reconstructing random pictures: Introduction

 \begin{theorem} As $n \to \infty$, we have

 \end{theorem}

 In other words, Theorem~\ref{picture} shows that the ``reconstruction threshold" of a random picture is concentrated on at most two consecutive integers.
-While this result is already quite sharp, we in fact expect something even stronger to hold; we will offer a more precise conjecture in the sequel.
 The two results contained in the statement of Theorem~\ref{picture} are proved by rather disparate methods: the ``0-statement'' follows from entropic considerations, while the ``1-statement'' is proved by an interface-exploration argument, a technique more commonly seen in percolation theory.
+The definition of $k_c(n)$ ensures that $n^2/2^{k^2} \to \infty$ if $k < k_c(n)$ while $kn^2/2^{k^2-k} \to 0$ if $k > k_c(n)$, which is the main way we will use the definition of $k_c(n)$ in our arguments.

 Let us briefly mention that a related, but somewhat different, two-dimensional question about reconstructing ``jigsaws'' was raised by Mossel and Ross~\citep{mossel}.
 Following work of Bordenave, Feige, and Mossel~\citep{feige} and Nenadov, Pfister, and Steger~\citep{steger}, the coarse asymptotics of the reconstruction threshold in this setting were independently established by Balister, Bollob\'as, and the first author~\citep{jigsawpaper} and by Martinsson~\citep{mart}.
 In contrast, our main result establishes fine-grained asymptotics of the reconstruction threshold in the (somewhat different) setting considered here.